keratin/authn-server/CONTRIBUTING.md

 ### Error Handling

 Errors are passed up from services to handlers.
 If an error is not recoverable, the handler should panic (fatal) or report (warning).
-Panics are reported and generate a 500 error.
+Panics are handled in middleware that reports them to an outside service while generating a HTTP 500 error.

 ## Tests